This post may contain eBay affiliate links. Please read our disclosure policy.

 Vince Carter Rookie Year Stats: 50 games | 18.3 points per game | 5.7 rebounds | 3.0 assists

-Here are three of the best Vince Carter rookie cards, along with investment advice following his retirement from the sport.
+Here are three of the best Vince Carter RCs, along with investment advice following his retirement from the sport.

 Carter’s 1998-99 options are what we’re looking at here.
-There are 27 RCs to choose from altogether, and that’s without including various parallels.
+There are 27 RCs to choose from altogether, without including various parallels.
 We’ve narrowed it down to three of the best overall.

-The base version might be plentiful, but the 1998-99 Topps Chrome Carter card is a clear step up in a number of respects.
+The base version might be plentiful, but the 1998-99 Topps Chrome Carter card is a clear step up in several respects.
 It has a shiny finish, while they’ve opted for a crisp silver border.

 The image sees Carter leaping for a dunk in a great action shot.
-It’s already expensive compared to the majority of his RCs, and that’s without considering the rarer Refractor parallel.
-If you want one of the best cards in terms of value and prestige, look no further.
+It’s already expensive compared to most of his RCs, without considering the rarer Refractor parallel.
+Look no further if you want one of the best cards in value and prestige.

 On the subject of value and prestige, there’s Carter’s card from the 1998-99 E-X Century Basketball set.
-It’s already considered to be an SP, while there’s a ‘Credentials Now’ parallel which is numbered to just 89 copies.
+It’s already considered an SP, while there’s a ‘Credentials Now’ parallel, which is numbered to just 89 copies.
 Gem mint versions will sell for four figures, making it a desirable option.

 In terms of design, it’s distinctly different from the dark cards seen above.
-It’s pretty cluttered, while there’s a shadow effect on his name which looks like it was made in, well, 1998.
+It’s pretty cluttered, and there’s a shadow effect on his name, which looks like it was made in 1998.
 The image of the player is slightly skewed, and it looks like the top of his head was lopped off ever so slightly.
-Regardless, the shiny parallel versions look much better, especially when checking out the 3D effect.
+The shiny parallel versions look much better, especially when checking out the 3D effect.